 This is an exciting time for Year 9 students as they make important decisions about their future.
 Some of you will have a very clear direction and goal, whilst others may be undecided and want to keep all pathways and possibilities open.
-Either way, we recommend you gather information, listen to advice and seek guidance on all aspects of the process.
+Either way, I recommend you gather information, listen to advice and seek guidance on all aspects of the process.
 You will be excited about the prospect of GCSEs, but you will want to take time to make sure you are choosing the subjects that are best for you - so find out as much as possible before you decide.

 The upper school at Gartree High School is based on boldness and ambition, with academic excellence built on strength of character.
 The essential foundations of an outstanding KS3 experience - familiar routines, values and friendships - will provide the bedrock for progression to your GCSE success.

 In key stage 4 you will be given plenty of support - but also be trusted to self- manage and take responsibility for your own development as a learner and as a person.

 Year 9 is the first time you make a choice about your curriculum.
-In recent years there has been a great deal of change in key stage 4 as GCSE courses and assessment has been reformed.
 We have taken time to explore all specifications, selecting carefully those courses that provide engaging content to inspire you.
 Furthermore, our GCSE offer builds on the knowledge and understanding embedded in your current curriculum.
 The range of courses on offer provides you with the breadth and variety for all pathways at post-16 and beyond.